Risks of heterogeneously persistent higher moments: Persistence of the Higher Order Moments Risks

-Table~\ref{tab:corr} further reveals that market realized volatility is strongly correlated with average idiosyncratic volatility while the relation is weaker for the realized skewness and almost disappears in case of kurtosis.\footnote{Note the correlation matrix for ETFs is very similar and we report it in the Appendix \ref{sec:add_fig}} This suggests that the average idiosyncratic and market parts of the third and fourth moments carry different information.
-More importantly, Panel B shows that short-run and long-run components of market higher moments are generally uncorrelated except strong negative correlation between long-run components of market volatility and kurtosis.
-Long-run components of market volatility and skewness display weak correlation of 0.314.
+Table~\ref{tab:corr} further reveals that market realized volatility is strongly correlated with average idiosyncratic volatility while the relation is weaker for the realized skewness and almost disappears in case of kurtosis.
+This suggests that the average idiosyncratic and market parts of the third and fourth moments carry substantially different information.
+More importantly, Panel B shows that transitory and persistent components of market higher moments are generally uncorrelated except strong negative correlation between persistent components of market volatility and kurtosis.

-The pattern is not very different in the right part of Panel C where correlation matrix of horizon-specific components of average idiosyncratic moments is displayed.
-While most of the terms are not correlated, long-run components of average idiosyncratic volatility and kurtosis show strong negative correlation.
-Finally, left part of Panel C displaying the cross-correlations between the horizon-specific components of market and average idiosyncratic moments confirms the previous findings.
-The values on the diagonal document that correlation between the corresponding components of the same moment is strongest in case of volatility, and becomes weaker in case of skewness and kurtosis.
-Moreover, we observe strong negative correlation between long-run components of average idiosyncratic volatility and market kurtosis as well as between the long-run components of average idiosyncratic kurtosis and market volatility.
+The pattern is not very different in the right part of Panel C where correlation matrix of heterogeneously persistent components of average idiosyncratic moments is displayed.
+While most of the terms are not correlated, the persistent components of average idiosyncratic volatility and kurtosis show mild negative correlation.
+Finally, left part of Panel C displaying the cross-correlations between the heterogeneously persistent components of market and average idiosyncratic moments confirms the previous findings.
+The values on the diagonal document that correlation between the corresponding components of the same moment is strongest in case of volatility, and becomes weaker in case of skewness and especially kurtosis.
+Moreover, we observe negative correlation between persistent components of average idiosyncratic volatility and market kurtosis.

-This preliminary analysis documents that various types of the risks and information are hidden in the transitory and persistent components of higher moments.
-We will explore these in the next sections.